SushiKishi/DEBUTTS/README.md

 ## Troubleshootin'

 If you open a file and you don't see it's data in the main window, you probably have the wrong password.
 Right now, if the app fails to open a file, it does so silently without any feedback, but that's going to be your issue 99% of the time.

+If you know you have the right password, or the file opens with the password but it gibberish, tweet @SushiKishi and let me know so I can look into it.
+It's probably an engine version issue; this app is built in Godot 4 so the encryption may have changed from older versions.

 If you edit your save file and can no longer open it in your game, it could be one of any number of issues.
 I would start by trying to open your newly-updated save file in DEBUTTS with the same password and make sure the file contents are actually being saved.
 If it is being saved, check that your JSON is valid in a JSON validator like [JSONlint](https://jsonlint.com/).